pedropgusmao/pedropgusmao.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a Lecturer in Computer Science at the [University of Surrey](https://surrey.ac.uk/).
-My research interests include Computer Vision, Navigation under adverse conditions, Sensor Fusion, and Distributed Machine Learning.
+My research interests include Distributed Machine Learning, Machine Learning, Computer Vision.